 Choosing low-lactose dairy products: Eliminating foods high in lactose may improve symptoms.

-Choosing beans that are fermented before cooking: These have less soluble fiber and a higher nutritional content and may decrease flatulence.
+Choosing beans that are fermented before cooking: These have less soluble fiber and a higher nutritional content and

 Doing exercise: Activity enhances the functioning of the digestive system, and this can help reduce gas and bloating.